-Q: Which instance type can be used for deploying a 4 node cluster of Hadoop in AWS?
+33. Which instance type can be used for deploying a 4 node cluster of Hadoop in AWS?

 While the c4.8xlarge instance will be preferred for the master machine, the i2.large instance seems fit for the slave machine.
 Another way is to launch the Amazon EMR instance that automatically configures the servers.

 Hence, you need not deal with manually configuring the instance and installing Hadoop cluster while using Amazon EMR instance.
 Simply dump the data to be processed in S3.
-EMR picks it up from there, processes the same and then dumps it back into S3.
+EMR picks it up from there, processes the same, and then dumps it back into S3.

-Q: Can you differentiate between a Spot instance and an On-Demand instance?
+34. Can you differentiate between a Spot instance and an On-Demand instance?

 Both spot instances and on-demand instances are pricing models.
 A spot instance allows customers to purchase compute capacity with no upfront commitment.
 Moreover, the hourly rates for a spot instance are usually lower than what has been set for on-demand instances.

 The bidding price for a spot instance is known as the spot price.
 It fluctuates based on the supply and demand for spot instances.
 In case the spot price gets higher than a customer’s maximum specified price, the EC2 instance will shut down automatically.

 35. What are some of the best practices to improve security in Amazon EC2?

 The following are some of the best practices to improve security in Amazon EC2: